iris-bel/Credit_Risk_Analysis/README.md

 ![Classification_BalancedRandomForest.png](Resources/Classification_BalancedRandomForest.png)

-The BalancedRandomForestClassifier machine learniing model has a significantly higher accuracy score than any of the other models.
+The BalancedRandomForestClassifier machine learning model has a significantly higher accuracy score than any of the other models.
 It also has a higher precision score for predicting high risk loans, although it still only has a precision rate of 3%.
 Its sensitivity score is also higher than any of the previous models.
 This model seems to have measurable advantages over the previous models tested.

 ### Easy Ensemble AdaBoost Classifier